 The description field is used to describe the properties of an item using formatted text and pictures.
 There are two ways to add information.

 The first is to just start typing!
-Test this in an item in the demo database.
+Test this in an item in your training database.
 Your updates are saved automatically and other users can view them in real time.

 Editing and Adding Attribute Values